 Tim Baily: Founder of African Angler Pty Ltd.

-How Small Boat Safaris Work
+Small Boat Safaris – How They Work

 A small boat safari is as close to the real meaning of the word safari as you are likely to find.
-On an African style safari 4x4 vehicles are used for travelling, while support trucks carrying the equipment and safari staff go on ahead to set up camps.
-Our safaris are the same except we use live aboard boats supported by well-appointed mother ships instead of land vehicles.
+On an African safari 4x4 vehicles are used for travelling, while support trucks carrying the equipment and safari staff go on ahead to set up comfortable bush camps.
+Our safaris are the same except we use ‘live aboard boats’ supported by well-appointed mother ships instead of land vehicles.

 “Tim Baily who was born and raised in Kenya runs and organizes 'The African Angler' and it is through Tim's enterprise that individuals find themselves in the desert of southern Egypt.
 It must be emphasized from the very outset that the term safari is precisely what a trip to Lake Nasser is.
 The environment is rugged, though incredibly beautiful, remote and demanding.
 Yet despite this Tim has, evolved an adventure which is remarkably civilized in several aspects, primarily centered about the social and culinary side of the trip”.